jennisung/reading-notes/codefellows201:reading-notes/class-5.md

 ### Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge.

-The foregound colors of an HTML element is the color used for contents in the HTML element.
+The foreground colors of an HTML element is the color used for contents in the HTML element.
 While the background color is the color that's is used for the space in an element that have no foreground content.

 ### Your friend asks you to give his colorless blog website a touch up.
 How would you use color to give his blog some character?